digitalcolony/Simple-Soundboard/README.md

 ## Demo and Sharing

 This is the [Neil Rogers Soundboard](https://neilrogers.org/soundboard/) built using this code.
 Let me know if you build a Soundboard you would like to share.
-You can [email me](digitalcolony@gmail.com) the link and I'll share it here for others to see.
+You can email me (digitalcolony@gmail.com) the link and I'll share it here for others to see.

 ## Future Development